sablier-labs/docs/docs/concepts/lockup/03-segments.md

 ## Definition

-A Lockup Dynamic stream is composed of multiple segments, which are separate partitions with different streaming amount and rates.
+A Dynamic stream is composed of multiple segments, which are separate partitions with different streaming amount and rates.
 The protocol uses these segments to enable custom streaming curves, which power exponential streams, cliff streams, etc.

-Technically, a segment is a [struct](/reference/lockup/core/types/library.LockupDynamic#segment) with three fields:
+Technically, a segment is a [struct](/reference/lockup/contracts/types/library.LockupDynamic#segment) with three fields:

 | Field     | Type      | Description                                                                                    |
 | :-------- | :-------- | :--------------------------------------------------------------------------------------------- |